Each story inevitably brings up the same questions: Who is susceptible to cult recruitment? Why do people stay? What's the appeal of a cult leader?

 Ray's former friend and ex-NYC Police Commissioner Bernard Kerik describe the con-man as a "psychotic con man who has victimized every friend he's ever had."
 He adds, "It's been close to 20 years since I last heard from him, yet his reign of terror continues."
 Indeed, Ray has a long history of paranoia that includes claims that Kerik and Rudy Giuliani are conspiring against him.
 "It's clear they want to kill us," Ray told The Cut, "They're arrogant, they're violent, they're terrible people."

-To date, the only legal action taken against Ray has been his landlord's eviction of him in 2014; he counter-sued and won.
-While Ray, his daughter, and a few former followers deny the allegations against him, a number of students have since survived suicide attempts and sought counseling for ex-cult members.
-At least one former student is in hiding from Ray.
+Until this week's arrest and charging of Ray, the only legal action taken against him had been his landlord's eviction of him in 2014; he counter-sued and won.
+While Ray, his daughter, and a few former followers have denied the allegations against him, a number of students have since survived suicide attempts and sought counseling for ex-cult members.
+At least one former student was in hiding from Ray.

 While unsettling headlines about "sex cults" inevitably shock and appall, exposing the inner workings of cults hopefully serves as calls to action.
-NXIVM's Keith Raniere is scheduled to go to trial this week to face charges of sex trafficking, forced labor conspiracy, and child pornography.
-R. Kelly has been charged with 10 counts of aggravated sexual abuse; he recently put his release on bail in jeopardy when he missed a hearing, which his lawyers explained with the claim that the 52-year-old "suffers from a learning disability that adversely affects his ability to read […] In essence he cannot."
-While Ray's lawyer contests the claims in The Cut's article, Ray, now 59 years old, admits to knowingly accepting a young woman's earnings from prostitution; in fact, he was reportedly "pleased" with her "efforts to pay him back" for an alleged debt.
-It has yet to be determined if Ray will be charged with a crime.
+NXIVM's Keith Raniere was found guilty of racketeering and sex trafficking.
+R. Kelly has been charged with 10 counts of aggravated sexual abuse and faces three separate trials.
+While Ray's lawyer contests the claims in The Cut's article, Ray, now 60 years old, admits to knowingly accepting a young woman's earnings from prostitution; in fact, he was reportedly "pleased" with her "efforts to pay him back" for an alleged debt.
+Prosecutors say that The Cut's findings spurred them to investigate and ultimately charge Ray with threats and coercion, extortion, forced labor, sex trafficking, and money laundering.
+This Wednesday, he pleaded not guilty.